-The U.S. Department of Commerce Economic Development Administration (EDA) annually makes grant awards to eligible recipients to help support economic development initiatives of an area.
-To compete for these funds, an approved Comprehensive Economic Development Strategy (CEDS), must be prepared, maintained and formally submitted to EDA.
+The U.S. Department of Commerce Economic Development Administration (EDA) makes annual grant awards to eligible recipients to help support economic development initiatives of an area.
+To compete for these funds, an approved Comprehensive Economic Development Strategy (CEDS) must be prepared, maintained and formally submitted to EDA.
 The purpose of this document is to satisfy this requirement and maintain the eligibility for the county, cities, special districts, and nonprofit organizations to apply for and receive EDA grant assistance.

 The federal government designated the County of Imperial as the Economic Development District for the entire county.
-In 1965, the Imperial County Board of Supervisors created the Overall Economic Development Commission (OEDC), which was established to develop its Comprehensive Economic Development Strategy (CEDS).
-Agencies seeking funding from the Economic Development Administration (EDA) are advised to present their projects to the OEDC at regularly scheduled meetings to include their projects as part of the CEDS.
-A Comprehensive Economic Development Strategy (CEDS) is the result of a local planning process designed to guide the economic growth of an area.
+In 1965, the Imperial County Board of Supervisors established the Overall Economic Development Commission (OEDC) develop Comprehensive Economic Development Strategy (CEDS).
+Agencies seeking funding from the Development Economic

+Administration are advised to present their projects for inclusion in the CEDS to the OEDC at regularly scheduled meetings.
+A Comprehensive Economic Development Strategy is the result of a local planning process designed to guide the economic growth of an area.
 The terms "area," "region" and "community" are often used interchangeably to refer to an appropriate political, economic, geographic, or environmental entity for addressing economic development.
 The CEDS process will help create jobs, foster more stable and diversified economies, and improve living conditions.
 It provides a mechanism for coordinating the efforts of individuals, organizations, local governments, and private industry concerned with economic development.
-A CEDS is required to qualify for Economic Development Administration (EDA) assistance under its public works, economic adjustment, and most planning programs, and is a prerequisite for designation by EDA as an Economic Development District (EDD).
-The

-CEDS must be the result of widespread community participation, containing the following:
+A CEDS is required to qualify for Economic Development Administration (EDA) assistance under its public works, economic adjustment, and most planning programs.
+It is also a prerequisite for designation by EDA as an Economic Development District (EDD).
+The CEDS must be the result of widespread community participation, containing the following:

-- ➤ an analysis of economic and community development issues and opportunities including incorporation of any relevant materials or suggestions from other government sponsored or supported plans; - background and history of the economic development situation of the area covered, with a discussion of the economy, including as appropriate, geography, population, labor force, resources, and the environment; - > a discussion of community participation in the planning efforts; - ➤ a section that sets forth goals and objectives for taking advantage of the opportunities;

-- > strategies for solving the economic development problems of the area serviced; - > a plan of action, including suggested projects to implement objectives and goals set forth in the strategy; and - > performance measures that will be used to evaluate whether and to what extent goals and objectives have been or are being met.
+- ➤ an analysis of economic and community development issues and opportunities including incorporation of any relevant materials or suggestions from other government sponsored or supported plans; - ➤ background and history of the economic development situation of the area covered, with a discussion of the economy, including as appropriate, geography, population, labor force, resources, and the environment; - > a discussion of community participation in the planning efforts; - > a section that sets forth goals and objectives for taking advantage of the opportunities; - > strategies for solving the economic development problems of the area serviced; - > a plan of action, including suggested projects to implement objectives and goals set forth in the strategy; and - > performance measurements that will be used to evaluate whether and to what extent goals and objectives have been or are being met.